Analyzing quantum entanglement with the Schmidt decomposition in operator space: Abstract

 \section{Abstract}

 Characterizing entanglement is central for quantum information science.
 Special observables which indicate entanglement, so-called entanglement witnesses, are a widely used tool for this task.
 The construction of these witnesses typically relies on the observation that quantum states with a high fidelity to some entangled target state are entangled, too.
 We introduce a general method to construct entanglement witnesses based on the Schmidt decomposition of observables.
-The method works for two- and, more importantly, many-body systems and is strictly stronger than fidelity-based constructions.
-The resulting witnesses can also be used to quantify entanglement as well as to characterize the dimensionality of it.
+The method works for two- and multi-particle systems and is strictly stronger than fidelity-based constructions.
+The resulting witnesses can also be used to quantify entanglement and to characterize its dimensionality.
 Finally, we present experimentally relevant examples, where our approach improves entanglement detection significantly.

 {\it Introduction.---} In recent years, several experimental breakthroughs on different quantum technologies have been achieved.
 Examples are the demonstration of quantum supremacy with superconducting qubits \cite{arute}, the implementation of quantum cryptography using a satellite \cite{Pan} or in a device-independent manner \cite{nadlinger22, zhang22}, and the study of quantum phases using digital quantum simulation \cite{Lukin}.
 In such experiments large data sets are collected and the problem arises how to analyze them and connect them with the underlying quantum phenomena.
 For instance, if one wishes to reconstruct the density matrix of the quantum state arising in an experiment, methods like compressed sensing \cite{gross10}, matrix-product-state tomography \cite{cramer10}, shadow tomography \cite{huang20, nguyen22}, and forms of overlapping tomography \cite{cotler20, yu23} have been designed.